 24. Milton Keynes, Bedfordshire and Luton

-The STP plans could see mergers and cuts at the three area hospitals: Luton, Milton Keynes and Bedford
+The STP plans could see mergers and cuts at the three hospitals in the area: Luton, Milton Keynes and Bedford.

 Paediatric care at two of the hospitals could be reduced, with care concentrated for the most unwell children at one of the three sites.

 A number of "limited clinical value" conditions will no longer be treated; these range from bariatric surgery to female sterilisation to eye lens implants.

 Results of an initial public consultation shows that the public is concerned about the lack of detail, use of jargon, and lack of public and local authority involvement in the plans.
 Many members of the public thought that there was a problem with underfunding.

 This area has been named one of the first accountable care systems and will receive a share of up to £450 million in transformation funding.
 This is a new model of care that will increase integration between health and social care.